bluemountaincyber/building-detections-aws/workbook/docs/exercises/exercise2.md

 ## Conclusion

 You are now capturing all management events and certain data events in AWS and storing the artifacts in an S3 bucket!
-In the next exercise, you will download the honey token to generate the data necessary to build your detection.
+In the next exercise, you will download the honey file to generate the event data necessary to build your detection.